UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *  Both kinds of *DataCrate* have a human-readable ```index.html``` file which describes the files and directories in dataset.
-The ```index.html``` has metadata about the dataset as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
+The ```index.html``` has metadata about the [Dataset] as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
 In both kinds of *DataCrate* ```index.html``` is in the root of the *DataCrate*.